ezequielrabello/focustimer2.0/README.md

 The Timer that allows you to Pause and increase or decrease minutes.
 Not only that, but you can also set the kind of environment and climate that you want to be at, such as:
 - Rain 🌧️
-- nature 🌳
+- Nature 🌳
-- fireplace 🔥
+- Fireplace 🔥
-- cafeteria ☕
+- Cafeteria ☕

 ## 🔗 Links